Otto Roth: Downfall and Hungarian Soviet interval

-Downfall and arrests

 Serb authorities formally deposed Roth on 17 January 1919, stating in their communiqué that he was a divisive figure, due to his Social Democratic allegiance, and also that he "took a stand against the military authorities, which is incompatible with the need for meaningful cooperation."
 On 20 February, Republican guards were again disarmed and sent to their homes, allegedly by some of the Serb troops still present in the city, but possibly with French acquiescence.
 Historian Mária Ormos notes that 20 February was the actual date when Roth was removed from his post.
 The following day, the Yugoslavs recognized Martin Filipon as both Timișoara's Mayor and the regional Župan.
 Roth's ouster was met with protests and strikes by Timișoara's German and Hungarian workers.
 Threatened with arrest by the Royal Yugoslav Army, Roth escaped to Arad, finding refuge with the French garrison.
 Népszava of 25 February reported: "the leaders of government commissions were taken to Arad in four cars on Saturday night [23–24 February], surrounded by French guards, and with two French protection officers stationed next to them.
 Government commissioners Dr Otto Roth and Kálmán Jakob[i] are now living with their staff in the White Cross Hotel in Arad, but [...] they will return to Temesvár under French protection."

-In late March 1919, in the midst of a Hungarian–Romanian War, the rump Hungarian state became a "Hungarian Soviet Republic" under Béla Kun.
+In March 1919, the Yugoslav authorities were investigating allegations that Roth and his finance minister István Mály had embezzled 24 million crowns from funds set aside for the defunct Banatian polity.
+With an ongoing Hungarian–Romanian War, the rump Hungarian state had been reestablished as a "Hungarian Soviet Republic", under Béla Kun.
 According to historian Sándor Kókai, Roth was one of the radicalized MSZDP members who pledged their allegiance to this communist regime.
 A 1920 report in Az Est newspaper informed readers that: "During the outbreak of the proletarian dictatorship, Dr Ottó Roth was still in Temesvár and stayed there for a while [because] he wanted to proclaim a proletarian dictatorship in Banat region during the foreign occupation"; at the time, Roth categorically denied that this was the case.
 This allegiance is acknowledged in a 1960 letter by Roth's son, Roland Robert, who refers to Otto as the "general prosecutor for [the Banat] during the Magyar revolution of 1919".